matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 ## Usage

-Usually using our compiler via the Hardhat plugin will suffice.
+Using our compiler via the Hardhat plugin usually suffices.
 However, knowledge of its interface and I/O (input/output) methods are crucial for integration, debugging, or contribution purposes.

 The CLI supports several I/O modes: